Dedicated Jacksonville Estate Planning Lawyers

 - Myth #3: The default inheritance rules provide enough protection.
 Inheritance laws are complicated.
 Assets often pass in ways that the deceased person never anticipated, and family members are passed over and hurt in the process.
 Moreover, without a trust in place, your estate will be subject to a public probate proceeding, which can prove both costly and embarrassing for your survivors.

-- Myth #4: Estate planning is too expensive.
-Our Jacksonville estate planning lawyers offer a wide range of services, strategies, and solutions to fit your family’s budget.
+- Myth #4: It is too expensive.
+Our lawyers offer a wide range of services, strategies, and solutions to fit your family’s budget.